mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>deploymentID</b></td>
         <td>[]string</td>
         <td>
-          List of the human-readable names of all deployments utilizing this backup schedule.<br/>
+          List of keys identifying the deployments that use this backup schedule, in "namespace/name" form.
+A schedule can be referenced from another namespace, so the namespace is part of the key.
+The json tag is kept for compatibility with statuses written earlier.<br/>
         </td>
         <td>false</td>
       </tr><tr>